mak448a/compile-aseprite-linux/README.md

 # Compile Aseprite on Linux
-Here's how to compile aseprite for free on Fedora, Ubuntu, and more!
+Here's how to compile aseprite for free on Fedora, Ubuntu, Arch,lockState(), 0);
+Line19added
+  +
+    } and more!
 If you want to support the developers, buy it on the official website: https://aseprite.org

 Just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.
 Go to your downloads folder and open up a terminal window.
 Type in these commands: